I am unable to clear snow from the end of the driveway due to age or disability.

 The Township of King can assist by providing services to senior citizens and persons with disabilities.
 For qualified applicants to receive this service, all obstructions must be removed from the end of their driveway and their house number must be visiable.
-Please call 905-833-4055 for more information.
+Please complete the Snow Removal Application Please call 905-833-4055 for more information.

 PLEASE NOTE: It may take up to 24 hours from the end of a typical storm for the snow at the end of the driveway to be removed.
 King Township clears major roads first, followed by neighbourhood roads.

 I cannot see out of my driveway.
 What do I do?

 Snow banks can become very high at the end of your driveway.
 Take time to move this snow and create a safe view in both directions.

 I have a fire hydrant near my house: is there anything I can do to help King Fire & Emergency Services?

 Residents are asked to assist by keeping fire hydrants on their properties clear of snow.
 Hydrants should have a clearing of one metre (3 ft.) all around and there should be a clear path to the street to ensure firefighters can readily access them.
 A hydrant can help save lives and property in your neighbourhood, if you see a hydrant that's buried this winter, please do the neighbourly thing and dig it out.
 In an emergency, every second counts!

 Snow Plow Clearing